General Contractor Invoice Template with Change Orders

 Updated: May 9, 2026.

-You finished the walkthrough, priced the original scope, started the job, and then the client asked for three changes.
+You finished the walkthrough, priced the original scope, and started the job, and then the client asked for three changes.
+One wall moved, one bathroom got upgraded, and one damaged area surfaced after demolition.

-The original contract says one number.
-The client remembers another.
-Your crew already performed extra work.
-Your subcontractor sent a bill.
-Your supplier invoice is due.
-And your final invoice needs to explain everything without creating a payment dispute.
+The job keeps moving, but the billing is now a mess.
+The original contract says one number, the client remembers another, and your crew has already performed the extra work.
+Your subcontractor sent a bill, your supplier invoice is due, and your final invoice somehow has to explain all of it without sparking a payment dispute.

-By the end of this guide, you will know how to build a general contractor invoice template that includes original scope, approved change orders, previous payments, retainage, and final balance due in a clear structure.
+By the end of this guide, you will know how to build a general contractor invoice template that lays out original scope, approved change orders, previous payments, retainage, and the final balance due in one clear structure.

 💡 Quick answer: A general contractor invoice template should separate original contract work from approved change orders, show previous payments, list retainage when applicable, and make the final balance easy to verify.